Gliding Certificate and Endorsements Requirements

 A BGA Cloud Flying Endorsement can only be issued if a pilot possesses both Bronze and Cross-Country endorsements, has at least 30 hours experience as PIC following the grant of the Bronze and Cross-Country endorsements, and has the approval of their CFI.

-A Cloud Flying Endorsement can only be issued by an appropriately qualified BGA assistant or full rated instructor who on completion must notify the BGA using the relevant form and sign an entry in the candidate’s logbook.
+A BGA Cloud Flying Endorsement can only be issued following assessment by a person specifically authorised by the BGA who on completion must notify the BGA using the relevant form and sign an entry in the candidate’s logbook.

 The candidate must demonstrate the necessary level of competence for the initial issue of the Cloud Flying Endorsement.
 Competence can be demonstrated through either;

-- Candidates holding PPL or higher licences and, within the previous 5 years, an Instrument Meteorological Conditions Rating / Instrument Rating / UK ATPL(A) with embedded IMC Rating privileges / UK Military Basic Instrument Flying Grading (BIFG) qualify for the automatic issue of a Cloud Flying Endorsement: or
+1. Candidates holding PPL or higher licences and, within the previous 5 years, an Instrument Meteorological Conditions Rating / Instrument Rating / UK ATPL(A) with embedded IMC Rating privileges / UK Military Basic Instrument Flying Grading (BIFG) qualify for the automatic issue of a Cloud Flying Endorsement

 Pilots who hold the cloud flying endorsement are expected to maintain recency of five cloud flying flights in two years, or alternatively demonstrate they meet the above ‘requirements’.